-The Society holds £4.0m of provisions for bad and doubtful debts at the year-end [2020: £5.6m] against total loans and advances to customers of £1,451m (2020: £1,477m).
+The Society holds £5.2 million of provisions for bad and doubtful debts at the year-end (2021: £4.0 million) against total loans and advances to customers of £1,517 million (2021: £1,451 million).

 Under IAS 39, management are required to assess whether there is objective evidence of impairment of any financial assets that are measured at cost or amortised cost.
-If there is objective evidence of impairment, management should recognise an impairment loss within the income statement immediately.
+If there is objective evidence of impairment, management should recognise an impairment loss within the Income Statement.

-Determining impairment provisions against loans to customers is a judgemental area requiring an estimate to be made of the losses incurred within the mortgage portfolio, which is largely on residential property in Northern Ireland.
+Determining impairment provisions against loans to customers is a judgemental area requiring an estimate to be made of the losses incurred within the mortgage portfolio, which is largely collateralised on residential property in Northern Ireland.
 This requires the formulation of assumptions relating to customer default rates with consideration of time to default and likelihood of repossession, discounted cash flow rates which reflect projected property values and forced sale discounts, and other impairment indicators, some of which may be sensitive to changes in the economic environment.

 Key assumptions in determining the provision include the use of propensity to possess ("PtP"), forced sale discount ("FSD") and House Price Index ("HPI") assumptions.
-Given the high level of management judgement required, coupled with historically low levels of arrears and possessions, we identified our key audit matter in relation to the valuation of the provision and in particular the judgements applied in determining the PtP, FSD and HPI assumptions, including the possibility of management bias on the basis that amendments to these assumptions could give rise to a material misstatement due to fraud or error.
+Given the high level of management judgement required, the current macro-economic environment, coupled with low levels of arrears and possessions, we identified our key audit matter in relation to the valuation of the provision and in particular the judgements applied in determining the PtP, FSD and HPI assumptions, including the possibility of management bias on the basis that amendments to these assumptions could give rise to a material misstatement due to fraud or error.

 Loan loss provision balances are disclosed in Note 15 to the financial statements.
-The Directors' associated accounting policies are set out on page 70 and details about judgements in the application of accounting policies and critical accounting estimates are on page 72.
-In addition, the matter is described on page 40 of the Audit Committee Report.
+The Directors' associated accounting policies are set out on page 72 and details about judgements in the application of accounting policies and critical accounting estimates are on page 74.
+In addition, the matter is described on page 42 of the Audit Committee Report.